Immunoprevention Virtual Summit

 #SITCresearchsolutions

-The SITC Immunoprevention Virtual Summit will highlight the opportunities and limitations in cancer interception and immunoprevention and serve as a platform to advocate for the widespread need for preventative methods and research.
-This open-door virtual educational event will present the state of the field and include participation of the stakeholders involved in this research including funding agencies, academic researchers, the FDA, and industry.
+The SITC Immunoprevention Virtual Summit was held on April 3, 2023 and highlighted the opportunities and limitations in cancer interception and immunoprevention and served as a platform to advocate for the widespread need for preventative methods and research.
+This open-door virtual educational event presented the state of the field and included participation of the stakeholders involved in this research including funding agencies, academic researchers, the FDA, and industry.

 Summit Overview